Menersar/Sidekick_2/README.md

 ## [scratch-render](https://github.com/LLK/scratch-render)
 - WebGL-based rendering engine for Scratch 3.0.
-- Handler of what appears in the stage area.
+- Handler of what appears in the `Stage Area`.
 - The `GUI` tells this what to do.